 - Blood Drive

-Our next Blood drive will be Thursday, September 27 from 2:30 till 7:00.
-You may sign up in the parish office or after Mass the weekends of September 15th/16th and 22nd/23rd.
+Our next Blood drive will be Thursday, April 4th from 2:30 till 7:00 pm.
+You may sign up after Mass the weekends of March 24th/25th and March 31st/April 1st.

 To provide opportunities to give a gift that can save a life twice a year, in April and in September, Saint Paul hosts a Red Cross Blood Drive.
 Volunteers are needed to donate blood, make phone calls, donate snacks for donors and workers, help with sign-ups and help on the day of the drive.
 For information on our next drive contact: Elizabeth Vittulo at Kczips@yahoo.com.

 CROP Walk: St. Paul’s joins other faith communities in Greensboro in this walk to fight hunger.
 Sponsored by Greensboro Urban Ministry and Church World Services, the proceeds from the walk help feed the hungry in Greensboro as well in underdeveloped countries.
 All parishioners are invited to walk or sponsor our walkers.
 Volunteers are also needed to help organize the walk.
 This year the date of the event is October 14, 2018 at 2:30 pm.
 For information please contact Linda Boehlein at email@example.com.